Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 17
 I'm going to try to rename them properly this time.
 I get permission denied.
 I wonder if it's because of OneDrive.
 I'm also going to start implementing flask factory and logging.

+Jul 19
+I've been trying to set up my flask factory but I can't get anything to work.